shahk87654/HireSense/README.md

-# HireSense — AI-Powered Talent Acquisition Platform
+# TalentX — AI-Powered Talent Acquisition Platform

-HireSense is a comprehensive AI-driven talent acquisition platform designed to streamline the hiring process for organizations.
+TalentX is a comprehensive AI-driven talent acquisition platform designed to streamline the hiring process for organizations.
 It leverages advanced AI models (primarily Gemini with OpenAI fallback) to analyze resumes, assess culture fit, perform diversity analytics, and facilitate talent discovery.

 ## Features